A marble palace adorns the bay.

 On that fateful day;

-The day she was found to be the queen.
+The day she was found by the Royal servants.

 Drops of tears